cwang1221/cwang1221.github.io/docs/raji/clubhouseImprovement.md

 ![Milestone improvement](https://raw.githubusercontent.com/cwang1221/cwang1221.github.io/main/images/milestoneImprovement.png)

-## No Busy Indicator after Creation

-After creating a new object (e.g. story), there's no busy indicator on the page.
-User can only wait for a while to see the newly created object.

-There could be two better approaches:
-1. Showing a busy indicator after clicking the create button.
-2. Optimistic creation.
-When user clicks the create button, we will optimistically consider the request as success and render the newly created item immediately.
-If the request failed, we will then show an error message and remove the object from UI.

 ## Epic State Inconsistent
 On the Epics page, there are inconsistent terms (To Do, In Progress, Done v.s.
 Unstarted, Started, Done) for epic states.
 Which may confuse the user.